pianistivan/ivanconcept/README.md

 Hi!
 Welcome to my experiment using Pts.js to draw an analogy between music and coding.

-I connected my custom domain name http://ivanconcept.com to this page hosted on the Github.

 # Design and Styling

 To give a more sophisticated and modern feel to the website, the following styling decisions were made: